Masmiseim36/nxpSDK/boards/mimxrt700evk/eiq_examples/tflm_cifar10/cm33_core0/example_board_readme.md

 Board settings
 ==============

-Prepare the Demo
+1. Example running at 325MHz which need PMIC power supply.
+2. PMIC is required to drive 1.1V on VDD2, then JP1 and JP3 on the RT700 EVK need to be shorted for proper operation Prepare the Demo
 ================
 1. Connect a USB cable between the host PC and the OpenSDA USB port on the target board.